case examples to help you understand how we can help

 Medicare

-Jorge* has been experiencing some challenging emotional issues and is having difficulties in overcoming these.
-It’s not an emergency, so he makes an appointment with his GP.
-His GP conducts the following:
+Jinny* has been experiencing some challenging emotional issues.
+It’s not an emergency, so she makes an appointment with her GP.
+Her GP conducts the following:

 · a mental health assessment